MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-resources-for-org-wide-rollout.md

 # Choose a path to your organization-wide rollout of Microsoft Teams

-Now that you've successfully set up your first teams and onboarded an initial group of users while driving usage, it's time to look at your go-forward plan to deploy Teams across the rest of your organization while driving adoption.
+Now that you've successfully set up your first teams and onboarded a few early adopters, it's time to begin your rollout of Teams to the rest of your organization.

 > [!TIP]
 > Before you begin your Teams rollout, we strongly recommend that you complete the [Prepare for a Teams deployment with Microsoft 365](/learn/modules/m365-teams-collab-prepare-deployment/) Microsoft Learn module.
 This 30 minute module will jump-start your understanding of Teams and talk through key decisions you need to make as you roll out Teams.